The Modeling of Time-Structured Multiturn Injection into Fermilab Main Injector (Microbunch Injection with Parasitic Longitudinal Painting): Micro-Bunch Injection into the Main Injector from a Superconducting RF Linac

 \subsection{Overview of the 8-GeV Superconducting RF Linac}

-An 8-GeV SC linac has been proposed as a single-stage $H^{-}$ injector into the Main Injector as a replacement for the aging 400-MeV Linac and 8-GeV Booster.
-This would be the highest energy $H^{-}$ multiturn injection system in the world.
-Fermilab has been carrying out design studies \cite{foster:pd-tdr,hminus:workshop} of the SC linac and injection systems\cite{multiturn:pac07} for the last several years.
-The linac design\cite{ostroumov} utilizes a warm-temperature 325-MHz RFQ and rebuncher cavities to bunch the beam at 325 MHz.
-At $\beta = 0.89$ (about $E_{kin} = 1.1~GeV$), the RF of the SC cavities is 1.3 GHz.
+An 8-GeV SCRF linac has been proposed as a single-stage $H^{-}$ injector into the Main Injector as a replacement for the aging 400-MeV Linac and the 8-GeV Booster.
+This new 8-GeV SCRF linac would be the highest-energy $H^{-}$ multi-turn injection system in the world.
+Fermilab has been carrying out design studies \cite{foster:pd-tdr,hminus:workshop} of the SCRF linac and injection systems\cite{multi-turn:pac07} over the last several years.
+The linac design\cite{ostroumov} utilizes a warm-temperature 325-MHz RFQ and rebunching cavities to bunch the beam at 325 (MHz).
+At $\beta = 0.89$ (about $E_{kin} = 1.1~(GeV)$), the RF of the Superconducting (SC) cavities is 1.3 (GHz).
 The ultimate bunch structure required for injection into the MI will be formed by a 325-MHz fast chopper system\cite{madrak}.
-The fast chopper system will be required to remove individual 325-MHz bunches or groups of bunches to be matched to the MI RF structure and provide a beam abort notch: two out of every six microbunches\footnote{ The \textit{microbunch} is referred to as a 325-MHz bunch hereafter.} are to be removed.
+The fast chopper system will be required to remove individual 325-MHz bunches or bunch trains for matching to the MI RF structure and providing a beam-abort notch: two out of every six micro-bunches\footnote{ The \textbf{micro-bunch} is referred to as a 325-MHz bunch hereafter.} are to be removed. \black